profitmonk/visual-ai-tutorials/README.md

 ## 🙏 Acknowledgments

-- Built with educational focus to demystify transformer architecture
+- Built with educational focus to demystify transformer architecture and fine-tuning
 - Inspired by the need for visual, interactive explanations of complex AI concepts
 - Mathematical content based on original research papers and production model specifications
+- Fine-tuning tutorials address the practical gap between theory and implementation

 ## 📞 Contact

 - **GitHub Issues**: For bugs, feature requests, or questions
-- **Discussions**: For general questions about transformer architecture
+- **Discussions**: For general questions about transformer architecture and fine-tuning
 - **Pull Requests**: For contributions

 ---

-**⭐ Star this repository if these tutorials helped you understand transformers better!**
+**⭐ Star this repository if these tutorials helped you understand transformers and fine-tuning better!**